ibmresilient/resilient-python-api/docgen-example/README.md

 ---

 ### App Configuration
-The following table describes the settings you need to configure the app.
-If using App Host, see **Configure an app** under Apps on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
-If using the integration server, you need to edit the app.config file, see the **Integration Server Guide** under Resilient Apps on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs)
+The following table provides the settings you need to configure the app.
+These settings are made in the app.config file.
+See the documentation discussed in the Requirements section for the procedure.

 | Config | Required | Example | Description |
 | ------ | :------: | ------- | ----------- |